 This is the system of pumps and pipes that circulate water through your pond.

 It is important that these be the proper size to accommodate the volume of water in your pond.
 You want a steady flow, not a leaky faucet or fire hose.
 More importantly, an efficient circulation system will keep the water moving and provide the necessary oxygen levels for healthy fish and plants.

 Fish are a major part of any natural pond ecosystem.
 They eat algae and insects off the bottom of the pond, contributing to the health and cleanliness of the pond.
 They can also add considerably to the enjoyment of pond, and are fun and educational for children.

 Plants are nature’s filter; they are crucial to an ecosystem pond.
 They thrive on excess nutrients, naturally filtering the water to help keep algae to a minimum.
 Aesthetically, they are a major component of the pond, bringing color, depth and texture to the pond.

 These components work together in harmony to naturally balance the pond ecosystem.
 In a naturally balanced water garden you have a perpetual cycle where each part plays a critical role in the health and vitality of the habitat.

-For more information, there are a couple links below; or if you prefer the personal touch, give us a call to learn how we can help you create your own backyard paradise with a natural pond ecosystem!
+For more information, there are a couple links below.
+If you prefer the personal touch, give us a call to learn how we can help you create your own backyard paradise with a natural pond ecosystem!